ashkanjj/go-websiteChangeNotifier/README.md

 # Database

-Talk about using bbolt (a key value store db written in go) and the data model
+bbolt (a key value store db written in go) is used to store the snapshots and other metadata.

 Normalised model